 Van Ke Hamlet, Van My Commune, is the name of a village located on the slope of a sand dune (now Tan Thanh Commune, Ham Thuan Nam District, Binh Thuan Province).
 In fact, Tan Thanh was the name given during the years of resistance against the French.

 In 1956, there was an elementary school on Cay Coc hill.
-The school had a thatched roof and dirt walls (mud mixed with straw was an invention of barefoot farmers and tobacco-smoking fishermen who built it together!).
+The school had a thatched roof and mud walls (mud mixed with straw was an invention of barefoot farmers and tobacco-smoking fishermen who built it together!).
 Yet it protected from the rain and wind year after year.
 There were teachers who graduated from Saigon Pedagogical College and came here to teach students who were almost the same age as the teachers.
-The students sat in class but waited until class was over, then went home to follow the buffalo to the fields, or to the sea to catch fish.
+The students sat in class but waited until school was over, then went home to follow the buffalo to the fields, or to the sea to catch fish.
 There were some who fell asleep on their desks because they had stayed up late grinding and pounding rice the night before.

-When talking about Van Ke dry well, we also talk about Ke Ga deep sea.
+Mentioning the dry well of Van Ke, we also mention the deep sea of Ke Ga.
 All are Ke, but one side is fresh water, one side is salt water.

-Before the Ke Ga lighthouse was built, ships passing through this sea area often encountered accidents because they could not determine the location or coordinates of the coast.
+Before the Ke Ga lighthouse was built, ships passing through this sea area often encountered accidents because they could not determine the location or coordinates of the coastline.
 Realizing that this was a dangerous sea area, in 1897 the French colonial government built a lighthouse to guide merchant ships when passing through the sea area.
 The lighthouse was designed by French architect Chnavat and put into operation in 1900.
 The construction time was 3 years.

 Ke Ga Lighthouse is the oldest in Vietnam and Southeast Asia.
 And today, tourists have come to this land of wind and sand to admire the beauty of the old lighthouse, and looking far, far away, the boundary between the sky and the sea will see a deep water area.
 This place has sunk countless ships when there was no Ke Ga Lighthouse.